Captions for People with Hearing Loss

-Patients with hearing loss can be hesitant to ask for accommodations, and these accommodations are rarely offered without requests.
-It is imperative that staff realize the high prevalence of hearing loss in all populations and proactively offer services that enable:
+Consumers with hearing loss can be hesitant to ask for accommodations, and these accommodations are rarely offered without requests.
+It is imperative that staff realize the high prevalence of hearing loss in all populations and proactively offer services that enable people with hearing loss to understand the information.

 Telehealth